Using Your YubiKey with Authenticator Codes

 In order to do this, when first setting up a service with Yubico Authenticator, take a screenshot of the QR code (or make a copy of the secret key) provided by the service.
 After setting up your primary YubiKey using this QR code or secret key, re-use it to program the same credential into each spare YubiKey.

 The log levels are ERROR, WARNING, INFO, DEBUG, and TRAFFIC, in order of increasing verbosity.
-The default level is INFO, which is what the app is started with (you can however start with a different level by using--log-level LEVEL).
+The default level is INFO, which is what the app is started with.
 In general what gets logged is:

-DEBUG - More detailed information than INFO, also containing specifics about the action performed.
-This can include things like the name of the added account, along with more information on how something was done instead of just what.
-This information should be useful for figuring out more specifically what happened in case of a failure.
+• DEBUG - More detailed information than INFO, also containing specifics about the action performed.
+This can include things like the name of the added account, along with more information on how something was done.
+This information should be useful for figuring out specifically what happened in the case of a failure.
 While some info at this level might be considered sensitive, it won't have actual secret keys.

-Note that the DEBUG and TRAFFIC levels will show a red warning in the app when active.
+Note that the DEBUG and TRAFFIC levels will show a red warning in the app when active, and you should generally refrain from sharing logs of DEBUG and TRAFFIC levels with others, as they may contain sensitive information.